 Introduction

-This is the final report for the AZMLA Web Store capstone project.
-The capstone sponsor is the Arizona Major League Alumni (AZMLA), with Paul Iverson as a primary contact.
+This is the final report for the AZMLA Web Store capstone project, sponsored by the Arizona Major League Alumni (AZMLA), with Paul Iverson as a primary contact.
 The team tackling this project is the 1-Hitter Programmers.

 1-Hitter Programmers